Raymond Radiguet: Film adaptations

-In 1947, Claude Autant-Lara released his film Le diable au corps, based on Radiguet's novel, and starring Gérard Philipe.
+In 1947, Claude Autant-Lara released his film Le diable au corps, based on Radiguet's novel and starring Gérard Philipe.
 Coming just after World War II, the movie caused controversy in its turn.
 Among the other cinematic versions of Radiguet's story, the heavily adapted version by Marco Bellocchio, Il diavolo in corpo (1986), was notable as being among the first mainstream films to show unsimulated sex.

-In 1970, Le Bal du comte d'Orgel was adapted into a film, starring Jean-Claude Brialy as Le comte Anne d'Orgel.
-It was the last movie directed by Marc Allégret, who, like Radiguet, had once fallen under the spell of Cocteau.
+In 1970, Le Bal du comte d'Orgel was adapted into a film, starring Jean-Claude Brialy as Comte Anne d'Orgel.
+It was the last movie directed by Marc Allégret.
 In 2000, Radiguet's life and work were examined by Jean-Christophe Averty in Les deux vies du chat Radiguet, for the TV series Un siècle d'écrivains.